wuxianjingong1/EGMCS-Net/README.md

 python utils.py
 ```

-Generates edge maps for the UIEB dataset for training and testing.
+Generates edge maps for the dataset (e.g., UIEB) for both training and testing.

 2. **Train the Model**